Manuscript Wishlist

 • New adult/campus novel—YA themes and pacing set at college or soon following.
 Self-discovery & social climbing.
 Fun, with horror or fantasy elements.
 (Iron Widow, Ninth House, Yolk, Fourth Wing, The Atlas Six)

-• Low fantasy, Buffy the Vampire Slayer, magical creatures invade the real world, horror elements (Legendborn, Cemetery Boys, Vampire Academy, The Nature of Witches)
+• Low fantasy, Buffy the Vampire Slayer, magical creatures invade the real world, horror elements (The Art of Exile, Legendborn, Cemetery Boys, Vampire Academy, The Nature of Witches)

-• High school rom-com exploring deeper issues.
+• Rom-com exploring deeper issues.
 Fun, but changes your worldview.

 • Picture book